CycloneDX/sbom-combiner/README.md

 ### Run
 To run as a standalone java application, you can look at the "example.sh" shell script for an example.
-You can also use the provided "combine.sh" script as a pass through to the jar.
+You can also use the provided "compare.sh" script as a pass through to the jar.
 It assumes all the basic settings.

 ### Help is available.
 <pre>
-    ./combine.sh -h
+    ./compare.sh -h
 </pre>

 ### Help Output shows options for running the SBomCombiner application.